vedph/mqdq_mqutil/Readme.md

 - `InputFilesMask` is the input file(s) mask.
 - `OutputDir` is the output directory (will be created if not exists).
 - `-n` is the optional minimum treshold (default 20).
-- `-m` is the optional maxmimum treshold (default 50).
+- `-m` is the optional maximum treshold (default 50).

-Just launch the programi without arguments to get help directions.
+Just launch the program without arguments to get help directions.
+This gets a generic help, which also tells you how to get help about any specific command.

 Note: for Linux users, you should run the program like this: